Founder and Chairman of the Board

 Director of Community Relations, Event Planning, and Fundraising

 Suzi is the quarterback for all team efforts of the foundation.
 Her focus is on maintaining and building brand partnerships, community relationships, and planning all aspects of fundraising events.
-Additionally, she oversees the foundation's social media and marketing and keeps it in-sync with the foundation's mission, which is to fight child sex trafficking in San Diego through education, new legislation, and assisting law enforcement in locating and recovering runaways with help of Saved In America.
+Additionally, she oversees the foundation's social media and marketing and keeps it in-sync with the foundation's mission, which is to fight child sex trafficking in San Diego through education, victim services, and assisting law enforcement in locating and recovering runaways with help of Saved In America.